Does Taiwan Meet the Criteria to Qualify as an Overseas Territory of the United States?

 Although many government officials in Beijing currently regard Taiwan as a "renegade province," in fact since the founding of the People's Republic of China on October 1, 1949, that country has never ruled Taiwan for even twenty minutes.

-Under United States law, overseas territories are also called "unincorporated territories" or "insular areas."
+Under United States law, overseas territories are also called "insular areas."
 Let us examine the different types of United States insular areas and see how Taiwan might qualify.

 The larger insular areas originally came under the sovereignty of the United States in various ways.
-The following is a brief introduction to Major US Insular Areas, which are also called "unincorporated territories."
+The following is a brief introduction to Major U.S. Insular Areas, many of which are also called "unincorporated territories."

 TYPE 1: Insular Areas Acquired by Conquest -- In a treaty signed at the end of the Spanish-American War in 1898, Spain ceded Puerto Rico, Guam, and the Philippines to the United States.
 In the same treaty, Spain's sovereignty over Cuba was relinquished, but no recipient was designated.